JRose31619/ShowCase/DemoProjects - Copy/Projects-CSharp/SQLDemo/EmployeeDataBase/README.md

 ### Read
 The read window allows user to read data from a selected datebase.
 Users will enter the Id of the entry they would like to see.
-Once submitted, the application will either show the user the entered entry, or tell them it could not be found.
+Once submitted, the application will either show the entry entered by the user, or tell them it could not be found.
 The reason for why will be stated to the user.

 ![ReadSuccess](https://github.com/JRose31619/ShowCase/assets/135455213/db060ae8-b053-4dd8-a364-20b1a5634cbb)